 However, now zip up the doors again 😉

-You now need to adjust the tent by making sure it is fully stretched out.
-If the doors were still open the tent could over stretch, making it difficult to zip up the doors once it is all pegged out.
+You must now adjust the tent by ensuring it is fully stretched out.
+If the doors were still open, the tent could over-stretch, making it difficult to zip up the doors once it is all pegged out.

 7. Peg out the tent

-Now go around the tent pegging it out, adjusting the lines, opening vents, and making sure any tarp or footprint is folded well under the tent (so it doesn’t trap rain water).
+Now go around the tent, pegging it out, adjusting the lines, opening vents, and ensuring any tarp or footprint is folded well under the tent (so it doesn't trap rainwater).

 8. Put up the inner tents

 Putting up the inner tents is straightforward.
-On most tents they have toggles on the inner tents that fit into loops sewn into the tent.
+Most tents have toggles on the inner tents that fit into loops sewn into the tent.
 They will have a coloured toggle and loop, usually in the centre, where you start toggling from.

 There you go, 8 simple steps to put up a tunnel tent.